pygumby/progfun1-course-notes/notes/week_4.md

   On the plus side, with this approach, there is no need for classification methods at all, and the accessor methods are only for the classes where the value in question is defined.
 However, the usage of type tests and type casts is very low-level.
 Generally, relying on them is error-prone, since, at run time, we never know whether a type cast will succeed or not.
 (Above, we can statically assure that the type casts will not fail, since we guarded them with type checks, but still.)

 + Another -- better -- approach would be object-oriented decomposition.
-Suppose all we wanted to do is evaluate expressions evaluate expressions.
+Suppose all we wanted to do is evaluate expressions.

   ````scala
   trait Expr {